Marrow is a safe(r) space.

 If someone is making you feel either uncomfortable or unsafe (physically, mentally, emotionally, or otherwise), please tell a staff member immediately.
 You will not be questioned, and the situation will be handled by staff, without revealing your identity.

 If a Marrow community member feels uncomfortable because of another person at Marrow: the individual making folks feel uncomfortable will be taken aside privately by staff, and asked to adjust their behavior.
 If the situation is not resolved, the individual will be asked to leave, and there will not be further discussion at that time.

 If a Marrow community member feels unsafe because of another person at Marrow: the individual making folks feel unsafe will be asked to leave immediately, and there will not be a discussion at that time.

-An individual who has been asked to leave may not return to Marrow until the situation has been resolved to the satisfaction of Marrow’s staff and community.
-To do this, the individual must request to have a private discussion regarding the situation with staff, at another time, arranged via email.
-There may also need to be a follow-up conversation, after checking in with our community members.
-If the situation cannot be resolved, the individual may be asked permanently not to return to Marrow.
+An individual who has made someone feel uncomfortable or unsafe, or who has been asked to leave Marrow may not return until the situation has been resolved to the satisfaction of Marrow’s staff and community.
+To do this, the individual who has been called in must request to have a private discussion regarding the situation with staff, at another time, arranged via email.
+We take a restorative justice approach, and our goal is always mutual healing.
+We prioritize call-ins over cancel-culture, but if the situation cannot be resolved, the individual may be asked permanently not to return to Marrow.

 You can contact our director confidentially at email@example.com with any specific concerns or circumstances.